-The customer should always be number one.
+The customer should always come first.

 What Is Brand Affinity?

-Brand affinity is the thing that’s making your customers want to spend time with your brand.
+Let’s put it this way — brand affinity is what’s making your customers want to spend time with your brand.
 This isn’t something that can be increased or improved by tweaking conversions or trying to increase online impressions.

 Brand Affinity Vs. Brand Loyalty

 Brand affinity is often compared to brand loyalty.
 While they may seem similar at first glance, they are, in actuality, quite different.

 Brand loyalty is best explained as a customer repeatedly buying from a brand because it’s familiar to them and they trust its value: “I know it’s good, so I’ll buy it!”